 Do You Have Enough for Closing Costs?

 In addition to a down payment, you’ll also need money for closing costs.
 Experts say you can expect to pay around 2 to 5 percent of the value of the property.
 So, on a $300,000 house, you’ll pay between $6,000 – $15,000 in closing costs.
+Working with Homes for Heroes specialists can often help save on some of your closing costs.

 Should You Buy a House in 2019?

 This is a lot to take in.
-Hopefully we provided you with some good information to help answer your question, “Should I buy a house in 2019?”
+Hopefully we provided some good information to help answer your question, “Should I buy a house in 2019?”
 Remember, not every market is the same.
 Just because certain trends are happening nationally doesn’t mean those same conditions are affecting the community where you want to buy a house.

 So if you’re ready to buy, or simply want questions answered, register with Homes for Heroes.
 We’ll connect you with our real estate and mortgage specialist in your area who can give you accurate information about the community where you want to buy a house, and how your financial situation stacks up to make it happen.
 Heroes who use our real estate and mortgage specialists save an average of $2,400 when they buy a home.
 So, whether it’s in 2019 or somewhere down the line, Homes for Heroes wants to help you buy a house and save money in the process.